buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     (optional, defaults to ``None``): the repo tarball used for fast bootstrap.
     If not present the tarball will be created automatically after first sync.
     It is a copy of the ``.repo`` directory which contains all the Git objects.
-    This feature helps to minimize network usage on very big projects with lots of slaves.
+    This feature helps to minimize network usage on very big projects with lots of workers.

 ``jobs``
     (optional, defaults to ``None``): Number of projects to fetch simultaneously while syncing.